zukunft/zukunft.com/docs/code_functions_all.md

         \-- combine_named - @return string|null the plural of the word, triple, formula or verb
     \-- set_type_id
         \-- combine_named - TODO review and use only frontend objects
-        \-- sandbox_typed - @return array the json message array to send the updated data to the backend
     \-- type_id
         \-- combine_named - @return int|null the type id of the word, triple, formula or verb
-        \-- sandbox_typed - @return array the json message array to send the updated data to the backend
     \-- url_mapper
         \-- sandbox - set the vars of this object bases on the url array
     \-- to_url_array